 What is Mille-Feuille Nabe?

-It’s also a great menu option for parties during the cold months.
+• Perfect for cold months – We love serving this dish at parties during the chilly months.
 You can prepare everything ahead of time and cook the hot pot right after your guests arrive.

 A Le Creuset pot containing Mille-Feuille Nabe, which is a hot pot dish with layers of pork belly slices and napa cabbage slices in a dashi broth.